firatbatar/My-Reddit-Data-DS/README.md

 ### Data Visualizations

 Almost all the visualizations, the ones that are specific to an analysis are not here, are made in `data_visualization.ipynb` file.
 During the EDA, I have created many visualizations to understand the data better and to come up with interesting questions.
 Not all the visualizations are used and included in the final report.
-However, all can be found in the notebook.
+However, all can be found in the notebook and also in the [figures folder](/figures/img/).

 I have used Altair for most of the visualizations.
 Altair is a declarative statistical visualization library for Python, based on Vega.
 I used Altair because it is very easy to use and very powerful, I wanted to create all my visualizations interactive so that EDA and final report is more clear and interesting.